jmas/bauhaus-avatar-generator/README.md

    - Dots
    - Chevrons
 4. **Applies transformations** - Rotates shapes and applies colors based on the hash
+5. **Random pattern selection** - Each avatar randomly selects one of the 80 available patterns
+6. **Standardized sizing** - All patterns use consistent size constants (tiny, small, medium, large, xlarge) for professional appearance
+7. **Single pattern focus** - Renders one clean geometric pattern per avatar instead of a 3x3 grid
+8. **Enhanced color randomization** - Each pattern element uses random colors from the palette for maximum visual variety
+9. **Size and position randomization** - Figures within patterns have randomized sizes (±30% variation) and positions (±20% variation) for dynamic, organic appearance

 ## Design Philosophy